Keex0r/IconCreator/README.md

 * Click the Create button and select the output name and location

 I made this tool for myself since I create icons using Inkscape which lacks the ICO export.

+The tool targets the .NET Framework 4.6 and therefore needs Windows Vista SP2 or above.
+The created icons are also only compatible with Vista or above, due to the image data being saved in PNG format in the containers.